![]() |

 Looking at what I do have, there seem to be inconsistencies in parts used

 and the expected time of application.
-It also seems that bikes were
+It is also clear that bikes were

 not always delivered as shown in the spare parts lists.